MichaelBuhler/razuberi/README.md

 Previous work was targetting the C programming language.
 This can be seen in the `/archive` folder.

 Work is now being done on the C++ lib to implement the JS core features.
-See the `/cpp` forlder for more info, especially the `/cpp/README.md`.
+See the `/cpp` folder for more info, especially the `/cpp/README.md`.

 ## Next steps